jrzaurin/infinitoml/_posts/2020-12-06-pytorch-widedeep.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>This is the first of two posts introducing <code>pytorch-widedeep</code>, which is intended to be a flexible package to use Deep Learning (hereafter DL) with tabular data and combine it with text and images via wide and deep models. <code>pytorch-widedeep</code> is partially based on Heng-Tze Cheng et al., 2016 <a href="https://arxiv.org/abs/1606.07792">paper</a>.</p>
+<p>This is the first of two posts introducing <code>pytorch-widedeep</code>, which is intended to be a flexible package to use Deep Learning (hereafter DL) with tabular data and combine it with text and images via wide and deep models. <code>pytorch-widedeep</code> is partially based on Heng-Tze Cheng et al., 2016 <a href="https://arxiv.org/abs/1606.07792">paper</a> [1].</p>
 <p>in this post I describe the data preprocessing functionalities of the library, the main components of the model, and the basic use of the library.
-In the second (and final) post of the series I will show a more advance use of <code>pytorch-widedeep</code>.</p>
+In a second post I will show a more advance use of <code>pytorch-widedeep</code>.</p>
+<p>Before I move any further I just want to emphasize that there are a number of libraries that implement functionalities to use DL on tabular data.
+To cite a few, the ubiquitous and fantastic <a href="https://docs.fast.ai/tutorial.tabular.html">FastAI</a> (and their tabular api), the "rising star" <a href="https://github.com/NVIDIA/NVTabular">NVTabular</a>, the powerful <a href="https://github.com/dreamquark-ai/tabnet">pytorch-tabnet</a> based on work of Sercan O. Arik and Tomas Pfisterfrom [2], which is starting to take victories in Kaggle competitions, and perhaps my favourite <a href="https://arxiv.org/abs/2003.06505">AutoGluon Tabular</a> [3].</p>
+<p>It is not my intention to "compete" against these libraries. <code>pytorch-widedeep</code> started as an attempt to package and automate an algorithm I had to use a couple of times at work and ended up becoming the entertaining process that is building a library.
+Needless to say that if you wanted to apply DL to tabular data you should go and check all the libraries I mentioned before (as well as this one 🙂).</p>
 <h2 id="1.-Installation">1.
 Installation<a class="anchor-link" href="#1.-Installation"> </a></h2><p>To install the package simply use pip:</p>
 <div class="highlight"><pre><span></span>pip install pytorch-widedeep
 </pre></div>